chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 console.log(start.column);      // 1
 ```

-The destructuring pattern in this example uses curly braces to indicate that the pattern should descend into the property named `loc` on `node` and look for the `start` property.
-Remember from the last section that whenever there's a colon in a destructuring pattern, it means the identifier before the colon is giving a location to inspect, and the right side assigns a value.
-When there's a curly brace after the colon, that indicates that the destination is nested another level into the object.
+The destructuring pattern in this example uses curly braces to indicate that the pattern should descend into the property named `loc` on `node` and look for the `start` property. <u>Remember from the last section that whenever there's a colon in a destructuring pattern, it means the identifier before the colon is giving a location to inspect, and the right side assigns a value.</u> <u>**When there's a curly brace after the colon, that indicates that the destination is nested another level into the object**</u>.

 You can go one step further and use a different name for the local variable as well: